-- Cyrotherapy: Surgeons are studying a tool that freezes and kills prostate tissue in men with early state prostate cancer - Chemotherapy: Researchers are testing anti-cancer drugs and combining them with hormone therapy or biological therapy.
+- Cyrotherapy: Surgeons are studying a tool that freezes and kills prostate tissue in men with early state prostate cancer. - Chemotherapy: Researchers are testing drugs and combining them with hormone therapy or biological therapy.
 Chemotherapy allows some men to live longer and with a better quality of life.
-It is not a standard treatment for early prostate cancer, but some studies are looking to see if chemotherapy could be helpful if given for a short time after surgery - Biological Therapy: New biological therapies are being studied.
-This treatment uses the patient's immune system to fight cancer with the help of substances made in the body or laboratory.
-For example, doctors are testing cancer vaccines that help the immune system kill cancer cells

-High-Intensity Focused Ultrasound (HIFU): Doctors are testing HIFU in men with early prostate cancer.
+It is not a standard treatment for early prostate cancer, but some studies are looking to see if chemotherapy could be helpful if given for a short time after surgery. - Biological Therapy: This treatment uses the patient's immune system to fight cancer with the help of substances made in the body or laboratory.
+For example, doctors are testing cancer vaccines that help the immune system kill cancer cells. - High-Intensity Focused Ultrasound (HIFU): Doctors are testing HIFU in men with early prostate cancer.
 A probe is placed in the rectum that gives off high-intensity ultrasound waves.
-These waves heat up and destroy the prostate tumor
+These waves heat up and destroy the prostate tumor.